Provident Fund Dilemma: Does Your PF Still Earn Interest If Left Untouched?

 (2) It shall come into force from the 1st day of April, 2011.

-2. In the Employees' Provident Funds Scheme, 1952, (hereinafter referred to as the said Scheme), in paragraph 60, after sub-paragraph (5), the following sub-paragraph shall be substituted, namely :--
+2. In the Employees' Provident Funds Scheme, 1952, (hereinafter referred to as the said Scheme), in paragraph 60, after sub-paragraph (5), the following sub-paragraph shall be substituted, namely: --

-"(6) Interest shall not be credited to the account of a member from the date on which it has become Inoperative Account, under the provisions of sub-paragraph (6) of paragraph 72."
+"(6) Interest shall not be credited to the account of a member from the date on which it has become an Inoperative Account, under the provisions of sub-paragraph (6) of paragraph 72."

-3. In the said Scheme, in paragraph 72, in sub-paragraph (6):--
+3. In the said Scheme, in paragraph 72, in sub-paragraph (6): --

-(a) for the words "but no claim has been preferred" the words "but no application for withdrawal under paragraphs 69 or 70 or transfer, as the case may be has been preferred " shall be substituted;
+(a) for the words "but no claim has been preferred," the words "but no application for withdrawal under paragraphs 69 or 70 or transfer, as the case may be, has been preferred" shall be substituted;

-(b) for the words "three years", at both the places where they occur, the words "thirty six months" shall be substituted.
+(b) for the words "three years," at both the places where they occur, the words "thirty-six months" shall be substituted.

 S.K.
 DEV VERMAN, Jt.
 Secy